 How many teams touch the same runtime, how often they conflict on release cadence, and whether they truly need operational independence.

-Whether quality, performance budgets, and UX consistency can still be held inside one application, or whether shared coordination has become too expensive.
+Whether the quality budget, performance budget, and UX consistency can still be held inside one application, or whether shared coordination has become too expensive and the blast radius of a single release has outgrown a reasonable limit.

 Runtime integration tax